mdn/content/files/en-us/web/http/basics_of_http/evolution_of_http/index.md

 - It compresses headers.
 As these are often similar among a set of requests, this removes the duplication and overhead of data transmitted.
 - It allows a server to populate data in a client cache through a mechanism called the server push.

-Officially standardized in May 2015, HTTP/2 was incredibly successful.
-HTTP/2 peaked in January 2022, reaching 46.9% of all websites using it (see [these stats](https://w3techs.com/technologies/details/ce-http2)).
+Officially standardized in May 2015, HTTP/2 use peaked in January 2022 at 46.9% of all websites (see [these stats](https://w3techs.com/technologies/details/ce-http2)).
 High-traffic websites showed the most rapid adoption in an effort to save on data transfer overhead and subsequent budgets.

 This rapid adoption was likely because HTTP/2 didn't require changes to websites and applications.
 To use it, only an up-to-date server that communicated with a recent browser was necessary.
 Only a limited set of groups was needed to trigger adoption, and as legacy browser and server versions were renewed, usage was naturally increased, without significant work for web developers.